PhilipKalts/gym-sort-web-app/README.md

 ## How to run the application
 • Download the project files and open the command prompt.

 • Go to the directory where the downloaded files are located

-• Press the following command: "python manage.py runserver" and **Enter**
+• Type the following command: ```python manage.py runserver``` and **Enter**

-• Open the browser of your choosing and enter the link ""
+• Open the browser of your choosing and visit the link: http://127.0.0.1:8000/

+• Register as a new user to the **Register** page
+> You can go there by selecting the __register__ button on the top bar
+>
+> Or by going to the URL http://127.0.0.1:8000/register

+• From there you will be directed to the home page where you are asked to enter the total number of room and the max number of trainees you can select.

+• Now you can search trainees from the search bar and do the following:
+ - View their data
+ - Edit
+ - Delete
+ - Select